 Landing in Balikpapan, he was met by the Salvation Army and was very thankful that they were awaiting on the beach head with hot cocoa and Anzac biscuits, whilst bullets were flying everywhere.

-On arrival at Morotai (now part of Indonesia), he was attached to RAAF 1 TAF (1st Tactical Air Force).
+On arrival at Morotai, he was attached to RAAF 1 TAF (1st Tactical Air Force).
 There he was allocated a tent and was surprised to discover he was sharing it with Wesley Browne (many years later to become NAJEX president), whom he had known from his teenage scouting years.
 During this time he contracted malaria.

-NAJEX was a significant part of Basil’s life and he was its Treasurer for many years.
+NAJEX was a significant part of Basil Don’s life and he was its Treasurer for many years.